guyr18/robohost/README.md

 mkdir robohost_local
 ```

-Secondly, you will need to initialize an empty repository git repository.
+Secondly, you will need to initialize an empty repository using git.

 ```
 git init